CARES Act: How to Apply for Nonprofit Relief Funds

 Paycheck Protection Program

 The Paycheck Protection Program (“PPP”) authorizes up to $349 billion in forgivable loans to small businesses (including nonprofits!!) to pay their employees during the COVID-19 crisis.
-Your organization may receive up to two months of payroll costs plus 25%.
-Applications open April 3, 2020, and the full amount is expected to be depleted rapidly.
-We recommend you contact your bank today to to start the process.
+Applications are now closed for PPP, but information regarding the requirements for those who received a PPP loan is included below.

 Click here for a PPP Borrower Information Sheet

 Click here for a list of active SBA Lenders in Arizona

 Free CARES Act Training from the Arizona Chamber of Commerce

 The CARES Act Readiness Program for Small Businesses is a free training program that helps both novice and experienced borrowers navigate the CARES Act and get access to the capital they need to sustain their business.

 The Arizona Small Business Association and Arizona Chamber of Commerce have joined forces to bring you the CARES Act Readiness Program for Small Businesses.
 This training program – which is offered at no cost to you – helps both novice and experienced borrowers successfully access relief funds.
 Click here to sign up.